The human pharmacology of fluoxetine

 Fluoxetine is also used to treat obsessive-compulsive disorder, a mental health condition characterized by intrusive thoughts and repetitive behaviors.
 It has been shown to be effective in reducing the frequency and intensity of obsessive thoughts and compulsive behaviors.

-See also 6-apb fluoxetine
+See also Problems with fluoxetine

 Other conditions that fluoxetine may be used to treat include panic disorder, bulimia nervosa, and premenstrual dysphoric disorder.
 It is important to consult with a healthcare provider to determine if fluoxetine is the right treatment for your specific condition.